When is the last time you...

 Our phones are our constant companions and, while they promise to solve problems and make our lives easier, their time-saving solutions come at a cost: our attention.
 At this one-day retreat, we’ll help you reclaim your time and attention so you can thrive in a wired world.

 Award-winning Author Christina Crook (JOMO) and Psychotherapist and Community Organizer Christina Malecka (Unplug.
 Reconnect.
-Restore: Digital Mindfulness Retreats) are teaming up to bring you this one-day retreat at the beautiful and restorative WerkLab in Vancouver, BC for a phone-free day of:
+Restore: Digital Mindfulness Retreats) are teaming up to bring you this one-day retreat at the beautiful and restorative WerkLab in Vancouver, BC for a phone-free day of education, meditation, self-discovery, community building and empowerment.

 Coffee, tea and healthy snacks*